reantep/buyers-ball/README.md

 # buyers-ball
-A place where buyers remosre is non-existent
+A place where buyers remorse is non-existent